jonescompneurolab/hnn-core/doc/contributing.md

     next step.

-15. Once your feature branch is ready for other developers to look at it, you need to "push" (aka upload) your feature branch to Github's copy of your fork (i.e. your `origin` remote):
+15. Once your feature branch is ready for other developers to look at it, you need to "push" (a.k.a. upload) your feature branch to Github's copy of your fork (i.e. your `origin` remote):

     ```
     git push origin cool-feature
     ```

-16. Now, if go to the webpage for your fork (e.g. <https://github.com/asoplata/hnn-core> )
+16. Now, if you go to the webpage for your fork
-    and click `master` on the left, you should see that your new branch is now viewable.
+    (e.g. <https://github.com/asoplata/hnn-core> ) and click `master` on the left, you should see that your new branch is now viewable.
 Github is aware of your branch, but there is no Pull Request yet.

 17. Let's finally create the Pull Request: go to
     <https://github.com/jonescompneurolab/hnn-core/compare>, then click "compare across